remsolina/langchain-hackathon/ReadME.md

 1. Open your browser or use a tool like Postman or cURL to call the endpoint:
 GET http://localhost:8000/match_mentor/1
 2. You should see a JSON response containing the best‐fit preceptor(s) for the mentee with id=1.
-You can always chnage this to 2 or 3 depending on the mentee_id you're parsing
+You can always change this to 2 or 3 depending on the mentee_id you're parsing

-# Troubleshooting
-* Cannot connect to MySQL: Ensure MySQL is running locally and your credentials (host, user, password) match your setup.
-* OPENAI_API_KEY not set: Make sure you’ve correctly set your environment variable or replaced it in app.py.
-* Chroma DB issues: If you see an empty store error, the code will rebuild the store.
-You might need to delete the persistent folder in embeddings/chromadb if you want a clean start.